-The Enterprise rental car company is the proponent behind SB 55.
-The bill is intended to level the playing field - from a tax collection and remittance standpoint - between traditional rental care companies and peer-to-peer car rental platforms like Turo, Get Around, and Drift.
+The Enterprise rental car company was the proponent behind SB 55.
+The bill was intended to level the playing field - from a tax collection and remittance standpoint - between traditional rental care companies and peer-to-peer car rental platforms like Turo, Get Around, and Drift.

-HB 55 gives the owner of a peer-to-peer vehicle the option to either pay sales or use tax at the time of purchase (current status) or collect and remit the sales/rental taxes on the rental transaction of the vehicle.
+SB 55 would have given the owner of a peer-to-peer vehicle the option to either 1.) pay sales or use tax at the time of purchase (current status) or 2.) collect and remit the sales/rental taxes on the rental transaction of the vehicle (and avoid the sales tax on the owner's initial purchase).

 The Colorado Department of Revenue (CDOR) issued a private letter ruling on this matter two years ago.
 That ruling, however, applied to a specific taxpayer who inquired about how their peer-to-peer rental business would be treated from a tax standpoint.
 You can find that private letter ruling here.

-In essence, CDOR provides a detailed distinction between the vehicle owner and the company that facilitates the peer to peer rentals.
+In the private letter ruling, CDOR provides a detailed distinction between the vehicle owner and the company that facilitates the peer to peer rentals.
 "Company, not the owner, will be regarded as the lessor with respect to vehicles leased through its platform.
 Company is the party with whom a driver will enter into a contract for the possession and use of the vehicle" (p.3).
 From here, CDOR concludes that the Company is the lessor of vehicles rented through its platform and the Company must collect and remit all taxes on the rental transaction (short term lease) of a vehicle.